A Brief Guide to Good Nutrition for Elderly People

 The Importance Of Vitamin D In Old Age

 Vitamin D is vital for bone health and not naturally found in many foods.
-Fish, eggs, meat, fortified breads and cereals provide varying amounts of vitamin D. Oily fish in particular, will also provide anti-inflammatory Omega 3 oils and Vitamin D. Vitamin D deficiency is prolific in the UK amongst the ageing population, so it is advisable to speak with your GP and (if necessary) have a 10microgram Vitamin D supplement prescribed.
+Fish, eggs, meat, fortified breads and cereals provide varying amounts of vitamin D. Oily fish in particular, will also provide anti-inflammatory Omega 3 oils and Vitamin D which can help those who are aging massively.
+Vitamin D deficiency is prolific in the UK amongst the ageing population, so it is advisable to speak with your GP and (if necessary) have a 10microgram Vitamin D supplement prescribed.

 How To Manage A Reduced Appetite